anhdn/tracking-service/README.md

 yarn watch:tracking
 ```

+With this setup, there can be many services we can put on the same repo but run and deploy seprately.
+This will help reuse source code and reduce testing.

 ### API Gateway-like local dev server

 To spin up a local dev server that will more closely match the API Gateway endpoint/experience: